How to retire at 58: planning for early retirement

 • Ask a financial advisor to help you create a robust early retirement plan.

-The average planned retirement age of Americans with household incomes of $100,000 or more who have not retired yet is 58, according to a NerdWallet survey.
+A NerdWallet survey found that the average planned retirement age of Americans with household incomes of $100,000 or more who have yet to retire is 58.

-This is only a few years before the current average retirement age of 61, and it’s almost 10 years earlier than the average expected retirement age of 66, according to a Gallup poll
+According to Gallup research, this is only a few years shy of the current average retirement age of 61, and it’s almost a decade earlier than the average expected retirement age of 66.

-Does this mean that retiring while still in your 50s is nothing but a dream?
-Not at all.
+Does this mean that retiring while still in your fifties is nothing but a dream?
+Not necessarily.
 Find out how to retire at 58.

 Can I retire at 58?